 I heart stats.
 I think I got that from my dad.
-He’s a banker and was a business major in college.
-He loves to share that in his entire college career he only got one “A” and that was in his Statistics class.
+He’s a banker and was a business major in

 I came across some interesting and bittersweet statistics recently about teachers and I’ve thought about them for weeks.
 I also heart teachers.
 I’m a teacher, I teach marketing at Lane Community College.
 My mom is a retired teacher who still teaches at least one class per term, she can’t manage to walk about from it.
 These stats I found are about K-12 teachers, not college teachers, but I feel like I’m at least a distant cousin of the K-12 teacher’s community, thus the obsession.

 I know there is a lot of talk about the fact that teachers are heroes, yet are under appreciated and under paid.
 When that argument is raised, it could be even further supported by the HUGE amount of personal money that teachers spend on their students and classrooms.
 It is a national tragedy that: first, so many school age children live at such a low level of income, and second, that it becomes a personal burden on teachers to help alleviate the problem.

 - Teachers spend $1.5 Billion annually of their own money on school supplies.

 - 91% of teachers buy basic school supplies for their classroom

 These numbers may be larger than you thought, but not totally shocking.
 Wait, it gets worse:

 - 67% of teachers buy snacks for their students to help with basic nutrition

 - 1 in 3 teachers purchase clothing for students including gloves, hats, shoes, and shoelaces